 The PA program at LMU-DCOM offers graduate level professional education for students who desire to become Physician Assistants.
 The program provides the academic and clinical training needed to practice as a competent, reliable extender of the physician.
 The program is a full-time, 27-month curriculum that provides students the opportunity to earn a Master of Medical Science degree and certificate of completion to meet the eligibility requirements for the Physician Assistant National Certifying Examination (PANCE).
 The PA program only provides classes at the Harrogate campus.

 LMU-DCOM's PA Program is a participant of CASPA (Central Application Service for Physician Assistants) (https://caspa.liaisoncas.com).
-The current application cycle through CASPA will reopen around April 27, 2016.
-The application deadline is December 1, 2016, for the class that will begin May 2017.
-The supplemental application must be postmarked by December 1, 2016.
+The current application cycle through CASPA will reopen around April 27, 2017.
+The class that will begin May 2018, the CASPA application deadline is November 1, 2017.
+The supplemental application deadline is December 1, 2017, and must be postmarked by this date.
 Applications will not be processed until both the CASPA and LMU-DCOM supplemental application is received.

 Lincoln Memorial University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, masters, specialist, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Lincoln Memorial University.